 In January, we racked the port to a five-gallon carboy plus a half-gallon jug.
 Along with nice flavors of berry jam and spicy black pepper, there was a noticeable alcohol warmth and, unfortunately, a slight sulfide stink.
 So much for not using nutrients!
 The rosé was fine.
 (Considering these wines came from the same grapes, that is a pretty good demonstration of using nutrients to prevent sulfides!)
 We treated the port with copper sulfate, racked again, and it was fine.
 The rosé was very nice, with notes of berry and melon in the nose and a crisp, refreshing flavor profile.
 We bottled it without added sweetening in March and we are enjoying it now.

 As expected, its twin, the port, has been much slower in development.
 When we tasted it in March, it had cleared up very nicely, had no sulfide aromas, and had smoothed out quite a bit.
-It seemed to need just one more smoothing touch, so we added one dark French Oakboy® stave to the carboy and let it rest.
-(I also measured the free sulfite level on the Reflectoquant meter in the store.
-The reading of “low” sent me scurrying to add another 40 ppm of SO2.)
+It seemed to need just one more smoothing touch, so we added one dark French Winestix stave to the carboy and let it rest.
+I also measured the free sulfite level at this point.
+The reading of “low” sent me scurrying to add another 40 ppm of SO2.

 We tasted the port again in May.
 It is coming along very nicely.
 Now we get distinct cherry notes in the nose, along with vanilla from the dark oak.
 It has a clear appearance with a smooth finish.
 We added SO2 again (it was “low” again) and left it to mellow a few more months.